mike-mcrae/mike-mcrae.github.io/_pages/research.md

 </p>

-**The Introduction and Reduction of Estimation Bias in AI Assisted Research [Solo-Authored]**
+**5. The Introduction and Reduction of Estimation Bias in AI Assisted Research [Solo-Authored]**

 This paper explores how biases can affect LLM-assisted research and shows how methodological design can improve the reliability of AI-based textual analysis in the social sciences.

-**Editorial Bias: Evidence from Historical Newspapers**
+**6. Editorial Bias: Evidence from Historical Newspapers**

 This paper explores editorial bias showing systematic differences in language choices when newspapers published the same wire articles.

-**Selective Science: How Media Bias Shapes Climate Change Narratives (Joint with M. Pograxha)**
+**7. Selective Science: How Media Bias Shapes Climate Change Narratives (Joint with M. Pograxha)**

 This paper examines whether newspapers selectively cover climate science in ways that align with their audiences’ political priors, independent of article quality, shedding light on how media shape public perceptions of climate change

 ### <u>Development</u>
-**When to baseline - The impact of lottery allocation household outcomes in a highly vulnerable setting (Joint with C. M. Fernandez, A. Guariso, M. Holmlund, T. Mitchell, and C. Newman.)**
+**8. When to baseline - The impact of lottery allocation household outcomes in a highly vulnerable setting (Joint with C. M. Fernandez, A. Guariso, M. Holmlund, T. Mitchell, and C. Newman.)**

 <p style="text-align: justify;">
 This paper examines whether public lottery allocation in field experiments affects survey outcomes, using evidence from villages in Niger.